33 Surprising Facts You Didn't Know About Mongolia

 18. Archaeologists Paradise

 Mongolia has many hidden treasures scattered around its vast land, and the modern-day Indiana Jones movie was inspired by Roy Chapman who ventured to Mongolia in the hunt for treasures and found the first-ever fossilised dinosaur eggs.
-Apart from the big extinct lizards, there are many petroglyphs, deer stones, cave paintings, grave mounds, ruins, and the chance to uncover the Genghis Khan’s tomb.
+Apart from the big extinct lizards, there are many petroglyphs, deer stones, cave paintings, grave mounds, ruins, and the chance to find the undiscovered Genghis Khan’s tomb.

 19. Mongolian Lock